PE and Sport

 As children get older they learn a range of sports including hockey, football, basketball, netball, tennis, cricket and rounders.
 Children also have swimming, gymnastics, dance and athletic lessons and take part in a range of competitive games.
 We take all our children to outdoor centres where they can engage in challenging outdoor adventurous activities.
 This year our children will be linking up with Finchingfield St John the Baptist Primary Academy on a joint residential to Mersea and Danbury.

 Danbury outdoor centre is an purpose-built site, set in over seventy acres of stunning woodland in the heart of the county near Chelmsford.
-It offers outdfoor adventurous activities including bushcraft, kayaking, climbing, caving and orienteering.
+It offers outdoor adventurous activities including bushcraft, kayaking, climbing, caving and orienteering.
 Mersea offers the children an opportunity to camp outdoor under canvas as well activities such as high ropes, low ropes, team challenges, climbing and pedal karts.

 Forest School